uktrade/django-log-formatter-asim/README.md

 ## Settings

-`DLFA_LOG_SENSITIVE_USER_DATA` - the formatter checks this setting to see if user information should be logged.
+`DLFA_LOG_PERSONALLY_IDENTIFIABLE_INFORMATION` - the formatter checks this setting to see if personally identifiable information should be logged.
 If this is not set to true, only the user's id is logged.

 `DLFA_TRACE_HEADERS` - used for defining custom zipkin headers, the defaults is `("X-Amzn-Trace-Id")`, but for applications hosted in GOV.UK PaaS you should use `("X-B3-TraceId", "X-B3-SpanId")`.
 If you are running your application in both places side by side during migration, the following should work in your Django settings: